Overview

 - Carrowmore Wood – a pine and spruce plantation on a hill within the parish, offering higher‑altitude trails.

-- Cashel Commons (The Ranch) – a 200‑acre commonage with marked walking routes that weave through meadow and bogland, providing expansive views over Lough Ree.
+- Cashel Commons (The Ranch) – a 200‑acre commonage with marked routes that weave through meadow and bogland, providing expansive views over Lough Ree.

 Practical Information